 Inspiring Learning in Nature:

 I am passionate about the plant kingdom and our human relationship with the botanical sources of food, fuel, medicine, etc. In other words I am a plant geek.
-Working at the nursery of the Occidental Arts and Ecology Center allows me to keep my hands accustomed to the physical work and my intellect stimulated by the overabundant diversity of plants.
-We often grow more than 75 varieties of tomatoes for our summer sale and propagate from seed or cutting more than ten types of perennial leafy greens.
+Working at the nursery of the Occidental Arts and Ecology Center allows me to keep my hands accustomed to the physical work and my intellect stimulated by the astounding diversity of plants.
+We often grow more than 75 varieties of tomatoes for our summer sale and propagate from seed or cutting more than 20 types of perennial leafy greens.